The Children of Lir: A Fascinating Irish Legend

 Old Irish Bell

 Lir and his children spent many happy years together until the spell’s rules forced them to leave the lake.
-Then, it was time for them to say goodbye to their father and leave for the Sea of Moyle.
+Then, it was time for them to say goodbye to their father and go for the Sea of Moyle.

 Shortly, it was time for them to travel once again.
 Together, they followed their destiny and flew to the Isle of Inish Glora.
 It was the last destination where they would live before the spell broke.
 The children spent 300 more years on the isolated island.

 One day, they heard the first Christian bells ringing from the first church in Ireland.
 That was when they knew that the spell was about to be broken.
-By the time that the curse lifted, their father had passed on and the castle in which the children of Lir lived was nothing but ruins.
+By the time the curse lifted, their father had passed on, and the castle in which the children of Lir lived was nothing but ruins.

 Caomhog, the Holy Man